AndreM92/Social-Media-Bots/README.md

 - searching for and getting on a profile
 - collection of the profile stats
 - saving the data in DataFrames
+- scrolling down the feed until you reach a specific date

+- Bonus:
+  - Follow
+  - Like
+  - Comment